14 November 2021Remembrance Sunday

-Good morning, can I welcome you all to our 2018 Remembrance Day ceremony.
+Good morning, can I welcome you all to our 2021 Remembrance Day ceremony at our local Memorial.
 This event has been organised by Longstone Community Council.
 My name is Des Loughney and I am chair of the Community Council.
-Today is a special Remembrance Day since it is a 100 years since the signing of the Armistice.
 This memorial was opened in 1922 to commemorate the local armed services people who died in the two world wars: 48 in World War 1 and 24 in World War 2.

-The agenda for today is that I will read a war poem and the verse from the poem by Laurence Binyon ‘For the Fallen’ and make a few remarks.
+The agenda for today is that I will say a few words and read the verse from the poem by Laurence Binyon ‘For the Fallen’ and make a few remarks.
 There will then be the two minutes silence.
 After that wreaths will be laid.
 People laying weaths are welcome to say a few words.

 The ceremony will end once the last wreath has been laid.